hasura/graphql-engine/docs/graphql/core/schema/custom-functions.rst

 What are custom SQL functions?
 ------------------------------

-Custom SQL functions are `user-defined SQL functions <https://www.postgresql.org/docs/current/sql-createfunction.html>`_ that can be used to either encapsulate some custom business logic or extend the built-in SQL functions and operators.
+Custom SQL functions are `user-defined SQL functions <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ that can be used to either encapsulate some custom business logic or extend the built-in SQL functions and operators.
+SQL functions are also referred to as **stored procedures**.

 Hasura GraphQL engine lets you expose certain types of custom functions as top level fields in the GraphQL API to allow querying them using both ``queries`` and ``subscriptions``.